 Have you received such text messages?
 For Globe and Smart users, you can report these spammers by clicking through the link.

-Kevin Francisco is the Senior Editor and Video Producer for YugaTech.
-He's a Digital Filmmaking graduate, a music junkie, and a superhero by night.
+Kevin Bruce Francisco is the Senior Editor and Video Producer for YugaTech.
+He's a Digital Filmmaking graduate who's always either daydreaming of traveling or actually going places on his bike.
 Follow him on Twitter for more tech updates @kevincofrancis.